davetgerrard/GenomicLayers/README.md

-## predictFromSequence
+## GenomicLayers - Simple, sequence-based simulation of epi-genomes.

+Simulate changes to epigenetic states informed by genomic sequence.

-Predict transcription (or any positional mark) from genome sequence by modelling the factors that can bind to DNA and add or remove states.
+Predict transcription (or any positional mark) from genome sequence by modelling the __factors__ that can bind to DNA and add or remove states.

-The raw DNA sequence cannot be altered but a series of layers (binary vectors of same length of sequence) can have regions of any length switched (0 <-> 1).
+The raw DNA sequence cannot be altered but a series of __layers__ (binary vectors of same length of sequence) can have regions of any length switched (0 <-> 1).

 Some factors may also recognise patterns on the layers (e.g. regions in state 1) in addition to or instead of the underlying DNA sequence.